Avasam/speedrun.com_global_scoreboard_webapp/README.md

 Get yourself a [MySQL server](https://dev.mysql.com/downloads/mysql/) (as of 2021/06/01, PythonAnywhere uses version 5.7.27)
 Install [Python](https://www.python.org/downloads/) 3.7 or above (validated up to 3.9)
-Run this command in a terminal: `pip3 install -r requirements.txt`
+Run `./scripts/install.bat` to install the required dependencies.
 Copy `configs.template.py` as `configs.py` and update the file as needed.
 If needed, copy `.env.development` as `.env.development.local` and update the file.

 ### Running the app

-- From the root of the project: `py ./flask_app.py`, to launch the backend server
+- From the root of the project: `py ./backend/flask_app.py`, to launch the backend server
 - From the root of a React app: `npm run start`, to serve the app

 These steps are missing setting up a virtual environment, but if you care about that, you'll know how to set it up yourself.
 In any case you can let me know if you have issues setting up your dev environment.